How to Join

 National Pan-Hellenic Council (NPHC)

-The National Pan-Hellenic Council receives new members via recruitment that is most commonly referred to as Membership Intake.
+The National Pan-Hellenic Council receives new members through Membership Intake.
+There are currently 3 sororities and 1 fraternity in the NPHC Community.
 Below are the steps that will best prepare you for the Membership Intake Process.

 There are several opportunities for women to join the organizations of the Panhellenic Council.
 The majority of students join through the week-long Fall Formal Recruitment process.
 While some organizations will have open roster spots throughout the year, only some will choose to fill these spots through Continuous Open Bidding.